brainlife/docs/docs/apps/introduction.md

 ## Prerequisite

-Before you start making an App for brainlife, you should be familar with the following general concepts:
+Before you start making an App for brainlife, you should be familiar with the following general concepts:

-1. You should be familar with at least 1 programming language (Matlad, Python, R, etc..)
+1. You should be familiar with at least 1 programming language (Matlad, Python, R, etc..)

 2. You should be comfortable with bash terminal and some basic bash scripting.
 Please see [https://docs.microsoft.com/en-us/learn/modules/bash-introduction/](https://docs.microsoft.com/en-us/learn/modules/bash-introduction/){target=_blank}

 3. You should know how to use [git](https://git-scm.com/docs/gittutorial){target=_blank} and [github](https://guides.github.com/){target=_blank} to publish your git repo.

 4. Although you can develop and test your App on your local computer, brainlife.io will run your App mostly on various HPC resources.
-Therefore, you should be familar with basic concetps on HPC systems.
+Therefore, you should be familiar with basic concetps on HPC systems.
 Please see

     - [https://researchcomputing.princeton.edu/support/knowledge-base/slurm](https://researchcomputing.princeton.edu/support/knowledge-base/slurm){target=_blank}
     - [Intro to HPC at IU (YouTube)](https://www.youtube.com/watch?v=atHXod7ZsfY){target=_blank}